Understanding the Concept of Supply under GST

 Schedule II specified the matters mentioned therein is to be treated as supply of Goods or Services.

-Notwithstanding anything contained in sub-section (1) activities or transaction specified in Schedule III or activities or transaction undertaken by the Central Government, a State Government or any local authority as specified in Schedule IV, shall be treated neither as a supply of goods nor a supply of services.
+Notwithstanding anything contained in sub-section (1) activities or transaction specified in Schedule III or such activities or transaction undertaken by the Central Government, a State Government or any local authority shall be treated neither as a supply of goods nor a supply of services.

 - A supply of goods and not as supply of services or